"Brilliant neighbourhood planing guide from the social enterprise, Create Streets" Neil Parish MP

 Create Boulevards Mini-Charrettes

-The Create Boulevards weekend will be on the weekend of June 3rd-4th 2017.
+The outcomes of the Create Boulevards mini-charrettes will be shown of on June 30th 2017.
 Organised with, and as part of, the London Festival of Architecture, it is a weekend to show off the potential of London’s arterial roads to become beautified, lived-in and loved places.

 The weekend is designed to demonstrate the potential of the idea, on London roads that would be great candidates for boulevardisation.

 The scheme has already garnered considerable support.
 Amongst the organisations who have committed to being involved in the weekend are HTA Design, JTP Architects, Urban Engineering Studio, Francis Terry & Associates and Alexandra Steed Urban.

 We presented about this weekend at the London Conference on November 16.
 The presentation can be downloaded here